When is it automated?

-The definition of automatic shift planning is not as clear as you might think – some interpretations are simpler than others.
+The definition of automated shift planning is not as clear as you might think – some interpretations are simpler than others.

 Many systems roll out a plan based on a template.
-It is “automatic” but only to be considered as an advanced form of copy/paste as in an Excel spreadsheet.
+It is “automated” but only to be considered as an advanced form of copy/paste as in an Excel spreadsheet.
 Other systems include employees’ shift preferences based on the “first come, first served” principle.
-This is also “automatic” but not very advanced nor with satisfying results.
+This is also “automated” but not very advanced nor with satisfying results.

 Let below example illustrate how advanced automation solves a common (but difficult) task – in an intelligent manner: